Journey's End

 But perhaps one of Danny's most heroic undertakings is his relentless effort to help seniors decipher the governmental maze affectionately known as Medicare Part D. So thirsty are the townsfolk for help and guidance that when Danny first volunteers to assist, he finds himself aiding 2,400 people in that first year alone—nearly half of Brewton's entire population.
 His pharmacy becomes a beacon, a place where the complex is made simple, where the overwhelming becomes manageable.
 He was given the “Citizen of the Year,” award by the City Counsel for those early efforts.

 His generosity isn't confined to his businesses.
 Danny has served on the school board for twelve years, guides the Kiwanis Club in their efforts to brighten children's lives, and has a knack for making complicated things simple, for turning bureaucratic tangles into manageable paths.
-And he’s been known to buy hamburgers for visiting football teams now and then to make sure their all fed after their gridiron clash with the hometown favorites.
+And he’s been known to buy hamburgers for visiting football teams now and then to make sure they’re all fed after their gridiron clash with the hometown favorites.

 For those lucky enough to work directly for him, Danny sets aside 20 percent of their salary in a retirement account.
 Employees can choose to be paid this retirement windfall twice a year or every month.
 The money vests instantly and can be withdrawn at any time; Danny doesn’t mandate how or when it should be spent.
 Some take the funds each month; however, those that have diligently squirreled it away now find themselves millionaires—at least three of them—and there are several more with accounts above $500,000, Danny says.